Portfolio Analysis- 7 Methods And Techniques For Product Position

 The company chooses the respective strategy to be applied whether to choose for growth by marketing or internal tactics or to back out.

-Stating next, the SBU’s with different competitive positions or the product line can be segregated along with respective behaviour in this type of portfolio analysis in strategic management which is as follows :
+Next, the SBUs with different competitive positions or product lines can be segregated along with respective behaviour in this type of portfolio analysis in strategic management which is as follows :

 S.No.STAGESCHARACTERISTICS